rohitjha/DiMPL/README.md

 The package requires the "random" package to be installed priorly.
 Install any other dependencies which may be displayed while configuring.

 The Preprocessor is simply the file "preprocess.sh", which uses the file "script", so these can be added to PATH in order to be used for all programs.
+Both "preprocess.sh" and "script" can be found in the "Preprocessor" directory.

 Usage
 -----